We start with the latest on the Sewol-ho ferry disaster

 Yoo's son Yoo Hyeok-gi and Hankook Pharma chief Kim Hye-kyung, have been summoned for questioning today, but the Younger Yoo did not meet the deadline as he is in the United States.

-The prosecution also requested arrest warrants for Song Kook-bin chief of Dapada Company, which is also owned by Yoo.
+The prosecution also requested arrest warrants for Song Kook-bin chief of Dapada Company.
 Song is scheduled to appear for questioning in less than an hour.

-The prosecution suspects Song was deeply involved in the embezzlement of hundreds of thousands of dollars in irregular transactions involving the Yoo family.
+The prosecution suspects Song was deeply involved in the embezzlement of hundreds of thousands of dollars in irregular transactions.

 This has been Kim Hyun-bin, reporting from the news center.